awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 You can currently create up to 20 Lightsail instances, 5 static IPs, 3 DNS zones, 20 TB of attached block storage, 40 databases, and 5 load balancers in a Lightsail account\.
 You can also generate up to 20 certificates during each calendar year\.
 If you need to increase your account limit for instances, static IPs, block storage, or certificates in your account, please open a case with [customer service](https://console.aws.amazon.com/support/home?region=us-east-1)\.
 We do not currently support increases for DNS zones or load balancers\.

 **How can I get more help?**
 We're here for you\.
 Our context\-sensitive **Help** panel in Lightsail offers immediate helpful tips about your actions in the console\.
 From the Lightsail console, you can also access a library of [getting started guides](https://lightsail.aws.amazon.com/ls/docs/getting-started), [overviews](https://lightsail.aws.amazon.com/ls/docs/overview), and [how\-to topics](https://lightsail.aws.amazon.com/ls/docs/how-to)\.
-And if you want to use the API or AWS CLI, Lightsail has a full API reference for all supported programming languages\.
+And if you want to use the Lightsail API, or AWS CLI, Lightsail has a full API reference for all supported programming languages\.
 You can also use Lightsail support resources\.
 If you have an issue with your account or billing, contact [customer service](https://console.aws.amazon.com/support/home?region=us-east-2#/) online\.
 You get free 24x7 access with your Lightsail account\.
 If you have a general question about how to use Lightsail, search the Lightsail documentation and [support forums](https://forums.aws.amazon.com/forum.jspa?forumID=231)\.
 Additionally, AWS Support offers an array of paid plans to cover your individual needs\.